JimGile/CryptoClustering/README.md

 ## Focus

 Module 11 focuses on the unsupervised machine learning concept of clustering.
-Clustering is the grouping of data so that every member of that group is similar in some way.
-Clustering algorithms use test data to build models that categorize the relationships among data points and partitions them in clusters.
+Clustering is the grouping of data so that every member of a group is similar in some way.
+Clustering algorithms use test data to build models that categorize the relationships among data points and partitions them into clusters.
 For example, when you purchase an item on a website, clustering algorithms can identify related items that people frequently purchase together.

 Unsupervised clustering algorithms and concepts explored in this challenge: